 Teaching English Language Learners: 43 Strategies for Successful

-Ideal as a supplementary text for a variety of courses and as a guide for in-service teachers and for professional development settings, Teaching English Language Learners: 43 Strategies for Successful K–8 Classrooms provides teachers of all content areas with a broad, practical approach to teaching English language learners in the regular classroom setting.
+Ideal as a supplementary text for a variety of courses and as a guide for in-service teachers and for professional development settings.
+This strategy book addresses the needs of the regular classroom teacher who is teaching one or more ELLs along with fully English proficient (FEP) learners.

 It will provide you with strategies that are grounded in research and theory to enable you to provide appropriate instruction to this growing population of students.
 While it is not possible in a book of this nature to provide a comprehensive discussion of theories and research, the Resource section at the end of each unit provides additional readings.

 Ten key features make this book accessible to readers who are using this book as part of coursework assignments, as professional development, or as an independent guide.

 - Each unit is aligned with the TESOL teacher and student standards.
 In addition, student performance indicators are provided for Units III through VIII.